Skip to Content

 The Corinium Hotel* doesn’t date quite as far back as the Romans, but it was built in 1595.
 It has original oak beams, a walled garden and four-poster beds and antiques in the character rooms.
 And it also has a restaurant serving locally sourced produce and a Courtyard Bar.

-Ingleside House* is a colourful boutique hotel, with 11 bedrooms in a Grade II listed building next door to the Barn Theatre.
+Ingleside House* is a colourful boutique hotel, with 11 bedrooms in a Grade II-listed building next door to the Barn Theatre.
 There’s a theatrical, Art Deco-inspired décor in both the hotel and its Téatro restaurant, garden room and piano bar, with vivid colours and modern artworks.

-Historic buildings in Cirencester
+Ingleside House in Cirencester

 Places you can visit from Cirencester